Application procedure for applicants from outside the EU/EEA

 No, we do not accept documents sent by post - you have to upload all documents to Søknadsweb.

-We will check the original documents of admitted students after arrival at UiB.
+We will verify the original documents of admitted students after arrival at UiB.

 The list of documents at Søknadsweb contains titles like 'Learning agreement' and 'Repertoire for audition' - does this apply to me?